 1. What Is Coronavirus?

-The Coronavirus, also known as novel Coronavirus, Covid-19, or 2019-nCov, is a new strain of virus belonging to the same family as the common cold, but more dangerous .
+The Coronavirus, also known as novel Coronavirus is a new strain of virus belonging to the same family as the common cold, but more dangerous .

 It was first detected in the Chinese city of Wuhan on the 31st December, 2019.
 The virus is believed to have first contacted humans from a live animal market.
 Coronavirus has since spread throughout China including the capital Beijing.
 Individual cases of Coronavirus have been confirmed outside of China in multiple countries including Japan, Australia, the USA and the United Kingdom.